 What genealogy software do you recommend?

-You can check out my Best Genealogy Software Programs post that will give you an overview of the top 5 programs that I recommend.
+You can check out my Best Genealogy Software Programs post which will give you an overview of the top 5 programs that I recommend.

 Further Information and Help!